 Creating a yearbook in Google Slides is easier than you think.
-In fact, you could create a yearbook simply by following the directions on this page; however, I highly recommend that you start with Google Slides sections with lessons on Color, Fonts, SlidesCarnival, and graphic design.
+In fact, you could create a yearbook simply by following the directions on this page; however, I highly recommend that you start with Graphic Design in Google Slides for a more professional look.

-- Click File on the left side.
+- Click File on the top left.

-- Scroll down to Page setup.
+- Scroll down and select Page setup.

 - Select Custom.

 - Change the dimensions to 8.5 x 11 inches.

 - Click Apply.

 Using an 8.5 x 11-page size will have a white margin trim.
 Another option is to use the dimensions 8.75 x 11.25 inches (or the size your printing company recommends).
 Then add guide lines to stay within the 8.5 x 11 margins.
 The printing company will trim the edges so that the color bleeds.
 Watch Understanding trim and bleed to learn more.

 Knowing how to change a Layout is important when designing the yearbook's theme.
 Theme includes the color palette, fonts, text placeholders, image placeholders, and layouts.
 We talked about it in the previous Google Slides Edit theme lesson, and we will talk about theme again in the next lesson.
 For now, let's practice changing the Title layout to a Blank layout.

 A yearbook has photos, captions, and decorations.
 We can use tools such as Background color, Google Slides camera, Insert image, Text boxes, Border decorations for images, and Mask images into shapes to create a basic yearbook.